jiaruzouu/T-RAG/README.md

 ## 📖 Citation

-If you use this work, please cite:
+If you find our work useful, please cite:

 ```bibtex
 @misc{zou2025gtrgraphtableragcrosstablequestion,